xaviermarchal/angular-calendar/README.md

 ## User Limitations :
-The calendar being created in a given time of one week, it presents at the moment several user limitations :
+The calendar being developed in one week duration, it presents at the moment several user limitations :

 * No check is done on start date and end date.
 Please enter a correct date.
 * No Undo/Redo is possible.
 If you deleted an event by mistake, you can create it again.